-Important Dates for the Banforthay family
+Early History of the Banforthay family

 This web page shows only a small excerpt of our Banforthay research.
 Another 78 words (6 lines of text) covering the years 1602, 1613, 1738, 1556, 1593, 1594, 1659, 1659, 1657, 1612 and are included under the topic Early Banforthay History in all our PDF Extended History products and printed products wherever possible.

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Banforthay has undergone many spelling variations, including Bamford, Banford, Banforth, Balmforth and others.